 Numerous colleges representing all levels of play subscribe to his High Potential Basketball Recruiting Service.
 Other examples of basketball big names that receive the High Potential newsletters on their desk include Bob Gibbons (All-Star Sports), Clark Francis (The Hoop Scoop) and Jim Haley (USA Today)

 Throughout his 40+ year career Bolus has either been quoted, mentioned, or highlighted in USA Today, The Sporting News, Sports Illustrated, Street & Smith, Basketball Times, The Cat's Pause, and several newspapers from across the country.
 Bolus has also been a free-lance writer for Basketball Times, The Cat's Pause, and VYPE.

 Bolus was recently featured in the book, How to Raise an All-American, authored by high school and college All-American and former NBA player, Devin Durrant.
 Bolus appeared in 2003 on CNN and CNN Headline News in a feature about NBA star, O.J.
 Mayo.
 He has done color commentary for Insight Communications "High School Game of the Week" and has been a guest on many different talk shows throughout the country.

 Bolus was a 1972 graduate of Boston College and played for the legendary Chuck Daly who coached the 1989 and 1990 Detroit Pistons to consecutive NBA championships.
 Bolus was the nation's third leading scorer as a freshman at VMI before transferring to Boston College.
 He coached high school basketball for 8 years.
-He has been married for 40 years to Shela Bolus and together they have two children, Chris and Josh.
+He has been married since 1974 to Shela Bolus and together they have two children, Chris and Josh.